 Beach Dunes Never Breached

 With all that being said, the beach is still the major factor in driving tourism traffic to our Coast.
 Even with the significant storm surge and winds, there were no reported breaching of the dunes.
-They did they’re job and stood tall to protect our properties, homes, and local businesses.
-It’s clear now more than ever that it’s time to build these sand dunes back up to the point they were in prior to the storm.
+They did their job and stood tall to protect our properties, homes, and local businesses.
+It’s clear now more than ever that it’s time to rebuild these sand dunes back up to the point they were in prior to the storm.
 Believe it or not, but donating your Christmas tree is an excellent opportunity for you to help restore our shoreline.
 When left on the beach, Christmas Trees take almost an entire year to decay.
 Winds coming off the Ocean transport sand up the beach, which can become caught in the branches of the trees.
-Hopefully by the time the Trees are decomposed, they’ll be buried in migrated sand, thus restructuring our dune area.
+Hopefully by the time the Trees are decomposed, they’ll be buried in migrated sand, thus expanding and strengthening our dune area.